Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Doob's -transform and guided processes

-Throughout, we use various terms and notations from graph theory (see e.g.\ chapter 10 in \cite{Murphy2012}) which are defined formally in appendix \ref{sec:notation}.
-Let $\cG = (\cT, \cE)$ be a directed, finite graph without parallel edges and self-loops, with vertices $\cT$ and edges $\cE$, where $(s, t)$ or $s\pf t$ denotes denotes a directed edge from $s$ to $t$, $s, t \in \cT$.
-Without first argument, $\pf\!t$ denotes the edge or the set of edges to $t \in \cT$.
+Let $\cG = (\cT, \cE)$ be a directed, finite graph without parallel edges and self-loops, with vertices $\cT$ and edges $\cE$, where $(s, t)$ or $s\pf t$ denotes a directed edge from $s$ to $t$, $s, t \in \cT$.
+Without first argument, $\pf\!t$ denotes the edge or the set of edges directed to $t \in \cT$.
 We write $s \before t$ if $s = t$ or there is a directed path from $s$ to $t$.
 We denote by $\pa(t)$, $\ch(t)$, $\anc(t)$ the parents, children and ancestors of a vertex $t$ respectively.
 The set of leaves (sinks) is denoted by $\cV$.
 For each vertex $t$, we denote by $\cV_t = \{v \in \cV, t \before v\}$ the leaves which are descendants of $t$ (including $t$, if $t$ is a leaf).
+Terms and notations from graph theory used here (see e.g.\ chapter 10 in \cite{Murphy2012}) are formally defined in Appendix \ref{sec:notation}.

 To simplify the presentation we will assume a designated root vertex $0 \notin \cT$ with deterministic $X_0 = x_0$ and formally define $0 = \pa(s)$ for sources, that is vertices $s \in \cT$ without parent(s) in $\cT$.
 In this sense, either $x_0$ represents a fixed or $X_{\ch(0)}$ a random starting configuration with possibly multiple source vertices (sources in $\cS$).